-The European Community has no symbol, no flag, no anthem, no parades and no sovereign.
-It has no means of integration which appeal to the senses, to the eye or the ear.
+"The European Community has no symbol, no flag, no anthem, no parades and no sovereign.
+It has no means of integration which appeal to the sense, to the eye or the ear.

-This befits the style of our Community, the style of plain, hard, undramatic work which still earns us the reputation of being technicians, even technocrats.
-Our activity is founded on reason rather than on emotion, our strength is our readiness to recognize facts rather than myths, our struggles are discussions, not the unloosing of passion.
+"This befits the style of our Community, the style of plain, hard, undramatic work which earns us the reputation of being technicians, even technocrats.
+Our activity is founded on reason rather than on emotion; our strength is our readiness to recognize facts rather than myths; our struggles are discussion, not the unloosing of passion.

-But let us interrupt for a moment the rapid pace of our advance and cast a glance behind us.
-Once again we see ourselves on that fine spring morning five years ago in the splendid hall of the Horatii and Curiatii on the Capitol in Rome, before the cameras of the world press as we set our signatures to the Treaty which is the very Constitution of our Community.
+"But let us interrupt for a moment the rapid pace of our advance and cast a glance behind us.
+Once again we see ourselves on that fine spring morning five years ago in the splendid hall of the Horatii and Curiatii on the Capitol in Rome, before the cameras of the world press as we set our signatures to the Treaty which is the very constitution of our Community.
 Once again we feel the deep joy and triumph of thus putting the final touch to a great work.
-Once again the panarama of the past unfolds before our eyes: the founding of the Coal and Steel Community, the Messina Conference, the work in the Château de Val Duchesse in Brussels, the Venice Conference.
-And finally our glance takes in the astonishing sequence of events since the Treaty came into force on January 1, 1958: the fulfilment and the development of its content with a vogour and a rapidity which have exceeded all our expectations.
+Once again the panorama of the past unfolds before our eyes: the founding of the Coal and Steel Community, the Messina Conference, the work in the Chateau de Val Duchesse in Brussels, the Venice Conference.
+And finally our glance takes in the astonishing sequence of events since the Treaty came into force on January 1, 1958: the fulfillment and the development of its content with a vigor and a rapidity which have exceeded all our expectations.

-Our Community has proved itself: its organization has stood up to all the demands - frequently very heavy - that have been made upon it.
-Co-operation between the various institutions - the European Parliament, the Council of Ministers, the Commission and the Court of Justice - has been successfully established; with some unimportant exceptions the substantial content of the Treaty has been respected.
-The Community has proved its vitality and drive by achieving many of its aims before the dates laid down in the Treaty, including, for example, the reduction of internal customs duties, the moves towards the common external tariff, and the abolition of quantitative restrictions, to which must be added, at the beginning of this year, the move into the second stage of the Treaty's transition period.
+"Our Community has proved itself: Its organization has stood up to all the demands -- frequently very heavy -- that have been made upon it.
+Cooperation between the various institutions -- the European Parliament, the Council of Ministers, the Commission and the Court of Justice -- has been successfully established, and with some unimportant exceptions the substantial content of the Treaty has been respected.
+The Community has proved its vitality and drive by achieving many of its aims earlier than the Treaty specified, including, for example, the reduction of internal customs duties, the moves toward the common external tariff and the abolition of quantitative restrictions.
+To this list of achievements must be added the move, at the beginning of this year, into the second stage of the Treaty's transition period.

-The recognition accorded to our Community is in line with these successes.
-It is most evident in the applications from other European States to join the Community and the applications from certain States, not all of them Europeans, to be associated with it.
-A no less striking expression of this recognition is the fact that the great initiative taken by the President of the United States for the recasting of the whole trade - indeed the whole economic policy - of the Atlantic area is addressed to a Europe in the process of achieving unity, which is called upon to be the future partner in this undertaking.
+"The recognition accorded to our Community is in line with these successes.
+It is most evident in the applications from other European states to join the Community and the applications from certain states, not all of them Europeans, to be associated with it.

+A no less striking expression of this recognition is the fact that the great initiative taken by the President of the United States of the recasting of the whole trade -- indeed the whole economic policy -- of the Atlantic area is addressed to a Europe in the process of achieving unity, which is called upon to be the future partner in this undertaking.